o-ran-sc/pti-rtp/okd/README.md

 - ocloud_platform_okd_release [default=4.14.0-0.okd-2024-01-26-175629]: OKD release, as defined in [OKD releases](https://github.com/okd-project/okd/releases)
 - ocloud_platform_okd_pull_secret [default=None]: pull secret for use with non-public image registries
+- ocloud_platform_okd_api_vips: list of virtual IPs to use for OKD API access (required if deploying a multi-node cluster)
+- ocloud_platform_okd_ingress_vips: list of virtual IPs to use for ingress (required if deploying a multi-node cluster)

 # Installation